12 Most Sustainable Hat Brands: The Conscious Consumer’s Guide

 How do they ensure their ethics?

 ASKET maintains ethics through fair labor practices, responsible sourcing, and a commitment to transparency in their supply chain.
 In 2022, their average traceability score across their entire collection was 96.0%.
 Regarding animal rights, they follow the Responsible Wool Standard, appropriately addressing sheep’s welfare and the land they graze on.
-Additionally, they do not use wool from mulesed sheep
+Specifically, their merino wool is non-mulesed and 100% traceable.

 🤝